GamerIndiaOfficial/Projects-of-dream/README.md

 **You can star this repository follow our profiles etc to support us**
 # What the users are allowed to
 **Users may not redistribute, sub-licence, rent, publish, sell, assign, lease, market without having exclusive permission from either GamerIndiaOfficial or Harshdevloper123 or both.**
+# How to report a bug
+You can report the bug directly by this [button]( or you can go the issues tab and create a new issue **The issue must have the name of the mini game details description your name and how to reproduce that glitch/bug**